luciuscaviola/digitalminds.report/src/forecasting-2025/report.md

 One noteworthy aspect of this pattern is that participants deemed digital minds unlikely to arrive before AGI despite giving many plausible arguments for why digital minds might emerge even before AGI.
 This divergence may reflect the differing epistemic foundations of these predictions: AGI timelines are to a greater extent grounded in concrete performance metrics and observable scaling trends, which may lend to higher confidence in shorter AGI timelines.
 By the same token, greater uncertainty about digital minds timelines may have contributed to longer median estimates for digital mind arrival, independently of positive reasons thinking that digital minds will come after AGI.
 Another related explanation may be that the goalposts for counting a system as an AGI may be receding less quickly than the goalposts for judging an AI system to have a capacity for subjective experience.
 The AGI goalposts are relatively fixed because AGI is defined in terms of what humans can do and there is a rapidly diminishing range of tasks that humans can do but which existing AI systems have not been observed to do.
 In contrast, the capacity for subjective experience is not defined relative to humans.
 And while AI systems do exhibit an increasingly wide range of candidate markers of subjective experience, the many possible candidates and great uncertainty as to their appropriate weights provide abundant opportunities to move the goalposts for subjective experience in artificial systems.[^29]

-### Post-AGI as a potentially high leverage
+### The Post-AGI period may be high leverage

 Several themes in survey responses suggest that interventions that affect outcomes for digital minds that occur in the period following AGI may be particularly high leverage.
 First, most participants deemed it unlikely that digital minds will arrive before AGI, but likely that digital minds would arrive before 2050\.
 These results suggest that digital minds may arrive in the wake of AGI.
 Second, some participants noted that it may be (much) easier to create digital minds after AGI has been created.
 Third, there was also a related pattern of expecting AGI to have transformative effects such as significant acceleration of technological progress and growth in compute capacity.
-Plausibly, such effects in expectation increase not only the ease with which digital minds might be created also the collective welfare capacity of digital minds.
+Plausibly, such effects in expectation increase not only the ease with which digital minds might be created but also the collective welfare capacity of digital minds.
 This observation fits with participants’ expectation of rapid growth in digital mind welfare capacity following the creation of the first digital mind.
-In sum, these results may provid reason to expect the first digital minds to be created shortly after AGI, digital minds to become much easier to create during that period, and digital mind welfare capacity to grow rapidly in that period.
+In sum, these results may provide reason to expect the first digital minds to be created shortly after AGI, digital minds to become much easier to create during that period, and digital mind welfare capacity to grow rapidly in that period.
 If so, then those who are trying to improve outcomes for digital minds may have reason to prioritize interventions that would primarily improve outcomes for digital minds after AGI over interventions that would primarily improve outcomes for digital minds before AGI.

 ### Anticipated Societal Division